|

 and erotic realities in great dreams and less great ones reinforces

-utopias do for political and ideological tracing.
-In todays world
+and ideological screening.
+In todays world of massively unfair and

-of massively unfair and incredibly unequal distribution of resources,
+incredibly unequal distribution of resources, dreams - cashed in or not

-dreams - cashed in or not - serve as colorful liquid pumped through all
+- serve as colorful liquid pumped through all political, economical and

-political, economical and social systems globally.
-Thus, individual and
+social systems globally.
+Thus, individual and global dream worlds can

-global dream worlds can be studied in the same way, cardiologists use
+be studied in the same way oncologists use traceable fluids to detect

-traceable fluids to detect cancerous cells.
+cancerous cells.

 Martin Luther King had a dream for which he had to pay with his life.